 The Inflation Reduction Act ("IRA") of 2022 was enacted on August 16, 2022.
 The IRA includes a new Federal Corporate Alternative Minimum Tax (CAMT), effective in 2023, that is based on the adjusted financial statement income set forth on the applicable financial statement of an applicable corporation.
-The Company has determined as of the reporting date it will not be an applicable corporation and it will not be liable for CAMT in 2023.
-The Company is also not a member of a controlled group of corporations that is an applicable corporation.
+The Company has determined as of the reporting date that it will be an applicable corporation but will not be liable for CAMT for the reporting year.

-The Company did not have any uncertain tax positions as of December 31, 2023.
+The Company did not have any uncertain tax positions as of December 31, 2024.